-People with breast cancer may need to undergo chemotherapy to treat cancer cells left in the body after surgery and help prevent the cancer coming back.
+People with breast cancer may need to undergo chemotherapy to treat cancer cells left in the body after surgery and help prevent cancer coming back.

-Several different drugs are available to treat cancer, and which drug is most appropriate will depend on the characteristics of the cancer, such as what stage it is at and whether it is HER2 positive or negative.
+Several different drugs are available to treat cancer, and which drug is most appropriate will depend on the characteristics of cancer, such as what stage it is at and whether it is HER2 positive or negative.

 Drugs that are listed on the Pharmaceutical Benefits Scheme (PBS) for the treatment of breast cancer can be subsidised, but only for patients who meet the eligibility criteria.
 A pathology report is a vital part of demonstrating a patient’s eligibility for access to these drugs.

 Trastuzumab works by blocking signals to certain receptors on the surface of cancer cells.
 The receptors being targeted are made by the HER2 gene and so are called HER2 receptors.
-When the cancer has an ‘overexpression’ of HER2 meaning too many copies of the HER2 gene, more receptors are produced causing the cancer to grow quickly.
+When cancer has an ‘overexpression’ of HER2 meaning too many copies of the HER2 gene, more receptors are produced causing cancer to grow quickly.
 This is called HER2 positive breast cancer.

 The drug works on HER2 receptors, it is most effective for patients whose cancer is HER2 positive and is unlikely to be effective for HER2 negative breast cancer.
 That is why pathology is essential to determine whether or not the drug is right for a patient, and to help them gain access to it.